Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 drives the matching callback after target finality.

 Export and RNG have separate completion conditions and bounded fallbacks.
-Share collection progresses alongside RNG, but the current establish loop services RNG before Export alignment, so RNG waits postpone progress of the Export gate.
-Allowing both gates to progress during the same establish ticks is an open scheduling improvement, not a reason to couple their outcomes.
+Every eligible establish tick advances both gates, even when one is waiting.
-Ledger acceptance requires each enabled gate to finish its decision.
+Ledger acceptance requires each enabled gate to finish its decision; a disabled gate performs no alignment work and does not hold up the other.
+With both disabled, extensions add no acceptance delay.

+Each gate starts and measures its own bounded observation window independently.
+Export can therefore align or expire while RNG is still progressing.
+Readiness is re-evaluated against current peer positions and the ordinary transaction set, not latched across changes in those inputs.
 An export-side convergence failure must not change RNG semantics; an RNG fallback must not make export unsafe.

+When both features are enabled, their position updates are combined into one proposal at the end of the tick.
+The combined position preserves both features' fields.
+A single enabled feature retains its normal proposal timing.
+These are independently progressing state machines, not additional execution threads.

 Accept-time cleanup must preserve Export state through `onPreBuild` whenever `featureExport` is enabled so the signature witness pseudo can be injected.